Alfred Hornung, ed., American Lives (Heidelberg: Winter, 2013), xvii + 563 pp.

 The book concludes with a “Panel on Life Sciences and Life Writing” moderated by Mita Banerjee.
 The panel proceeds from the assumption that the sciences and life writing both generate narratives of human life, and accordingly the panelists emphasize the need for interdisciplinary dialogue and explore possible interfaces and correlations between the disciplines.
 Academic disciplines owe their shapes and boundaries mostly to a logic of specialization.
 They do not mirror the dense entanglements of the social and material world.
 Knowledge accumulates at a staggering speed, yet it frequently lacks the necessary integration into narratives that are both more expansive and synthesized.

 In its entirety, the book makes a compelling argument for the study of American culture through life writing if one remains closely attuned to the diversities, contradictions and silences to be encountered along the way.
 After having finished reading, one wishes for more of these kinds of testimonies which so well articulate the intersections of the private and the public.

-Horst Tonn (University of Tübingen)
+Horst Tonn (Tübingen)